-As someone who’s be producing live events for decades; first for the music industry and then business to business seminars and conferences, I know first hand how time consuming and incredibly stressful it is to fill a room.
+As someone who’s be producing live events for decades; first for the music industry and then business to business seminars and conferences, I know first hand how time-consuming and incredibly stressful it is to fill a room.
 It’s not easy.
 But there are new and seamless ways to automate certain things that you normally do manually such as; phone registrations, collecting payments, email campaigns for sales and fulfillment etc…

 In this article I’m going to share the top 3 requirements you’ll need to save a ton of time, get higher registrations, increase your show rates and more.

 The first thing you’ll need is a dedicated registration page on your website.
 On this page you’ll need a powerful “hypnotic headline”, bullet point information about what your registrant will get (the benefits of attending), testimonials from past participants, a bio and story about the presenter(s) and a clear and prominent call to action.
-The context and layout of this web page can be evidenced by clicking here to a recent landing page for a cross-country mini tour.

 If possible, you should also make a VSL (video sales letter) or live video to explain the 5W 1H.
 Who, what, where, when, why and how.
 The registration button should appear at least 3 times throughout the page.
 It’s important that when that button is clicked that the click does not move away from the page but rather creates a popup to collect customer data.
 At this point is does not require payment.
 That’s right.
 You should collect the data before payment because if they don’t pay you can always follow up with them in time and collect payment later.
 But, without an email address, if they don’t pay, you get nothing.